KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 ### Priority-based scheduling

-At this point we could try a **SJF** approach with preemption.
+At this point we could try a **SJF** approach with preemption (which here would be called shortest-remaining-time-first).
 Although this a perfectly fine exercise **(wink)**, in practice *estimating* the duration of a job is not an easy task, as even the program itself typically doesn't know how long it will run for!
 The OS could base itself on earlier runs of the program (or similar programs), or on the length of the program, but it remains guesswork.
 As such, SJF is rarely used in practice.
 In our example, it also wouldn't be the perfect approach, since both T1 and T3 have equal (estimated) durations, and it wouldn't help the OS to decide which should be run first.
 Put differently, the scheduler wouldn't be deterministic.

 A more practical approach is **priority-based** scheduling.
 In this setup, you can assign a given priority to each task, and have jobs with higher priority run before those of lower priority.
 This still leaves some uncertainty/non-determinism for processes with the same priority, but it's a good first approach.